The Battle Creek VA Medical Center offers two residencies: a PGY-1 residency with an ambulatory care track, and a PGY-2 program in psychiatry.

 About Battle Creek VA Medical Center

 The Battle Creek VA provides a variety of services to Veterans.
-Annually, more than 200,000 visits are made to ambulatory clinics that include primary care, mental health, infectious disease, endocrinology, urology, and neurology.
+Annually, more than 200,000 visits are made to ambulatory clinics that include primary care, mental health, infectious disease, urology, and neurology.

 Additionally, the facility has 300+ inpatient beds, providing care for internal medicine, mental health, and long term care patients.
 In total, more than 35,000 Veterans are serviced by the facility.